Symptom and description

 Suggestions to avoid tube clogging:

-Your tube feeding will be given on a schedule that best fits your needs for care and
+Your tube feeding will be given on a schedule that best fits your needs and the amount

-the amount of calories required.
-The healthcare provider, dietitian, or nurse will
+of calories required.
+Your healthcare provider, dietitian, or nurse will talk with

 Intermittent or bolus.
-The amount of tube feeding for the day will be divided up into smaller portions to
+The amount of tube feeding for the day is divided up into smaller

-be given at set times during the day over short periods.
-This may be done by gravity
+portions to be given at set times during the day over short periods.
+This may be done

 Continuous tube feeding.
-The amount of tube feeding for the day will be given slowly over the 24-hour period.
+The amount of tube feeding for the day is given slowly over

 It is important to make sure the tube is in the right place before starting each feeding.

-If you feel your feedings are not working well for you, check with your healthcare
+If you find your feedings are not working well for you, check with your healthcare

-provider or dietitian about changing the rate of feeding or method of feeding.
+provider or dietitian.
+Talk with them about changing the rate of feeding or the method

-If the tube becomes dislodged or falls out, apply a dressing over the opening if the
+If the tube becomes dislodged or falls out, put a dressing over the opening and call